livefir/fir/README.md

 **Status**: This is a work in progress.
 Checkout examples to see what works today: [examples](./examples/)

-Fir is a toolkit for building server-rendered HTML applications and progressively enhancing them to enable real-time user experiences.
-It is intended for developers who want to build real-time web apps using Go, server-rendered HTML (html/template), CSS, and sprinkles of declarative javascript (Alpine.js).
-The toolkit can be used to build a completely server-rendered web application with zero javascript, and the same app can then be progressively enhanced on the client to a real-time dynamic app with little bits of javascript while still using Go's html/template engine on the server.
-Fir can be used to build various types of web applications, including static websites like landing pages or blogs, interactive CRUD apps like ticket helpdesks, and real-time apps like metrics dashboards or social media streams.

-Fir enhances a standard `html/template` web page with `alpine.js` allowing predefined parts of the page updatable on user interaction.
-A `html/template` page is decomposed into updatable parts using the `block` action.
-This allows Fir to re-compile the targeted block on the server and update the web page over the *wire*(http & websocket) and without page reloads.
-The HTML itself is largely quite standard i.e. its free of magics or special attributes except what’s exposed by the alpinejs plugin.
-The plugin exposes a small API and is designed to be unobtrusive and easy to remove incase one wants to migrate the HTML to another framework.

 ## Example

 Using fir's alpinejs plugin, the page below has been progressively enhanced to a real-time single page app.
 Open two tabs to see the count update in both.
 Disable javascript in your browser to see it still work without the enhancements.